quicwg/base-drafts/draft-ietf-quic-recovery.md

 of bytes acknowledged when each acknowledgment is processed.
 This results in exponential growth of the congestion window.

-The sender exits slow start and enters a recovery period when a packet is lost or when the ECN-CE count reported by its peer increases.
+The sender MUST exit slow start and enter a recovery period when a packet is lost or when the ECN-CE count reported by its peer increases.

 A sender re-enters slow start any time the congestion window is less than the slow start threshold, which only occurs after persistent congestion is declared.

-### Recovery Period {#recovery-period}
+### Recovery {#recovery-period}

 A NewReno sender enters a recovery period when it detects the loss of a packet or the ECN-CE count reported by its peer increases.
 A sender that is already in a recovery period stays in it and does not re-enter it.

-On entering a recovery period, a sender MUST set the slow start threshold to half the value of the congestion window at the moment that loss is detected.
+On entering a recovery period, a sender MUST set the slow start threshold to half the value of the congestion window when loss is detected.
 The congestion window MUST be set to the reduced value of the slow start threshold before exiting the recovery period.
 Implementations MAY set the congestion window immediately on entering a recovery period or use other